lucasgdb/useful-dev-tools/web-tools.md

 [HackerRank](https://www.hackerrank.com/) | An awesome platform to help you enhance your skills by providing problems to solve in a wide range of Computer Science domains.
 [Vimium](https://github.com/philc/vimium) | The Hacker's Browser.
 Forget about your mouse.
 Use VIM to navigate on your browser.
 [Sejda PDF Editor](https://www.sejda.com/pdf-editor) | The best online PDF editor tool, easily edit text, put whiteout over text which is not needed and much more.
+[Google Colab](https://colab.research.google.com/) | Collaboratory or "Colab" allows you to write Python code in your browser, with: No configuration required, free access to GPUs, easy sharing.
+Whether you are a student, a data scientist or an AI researcher, Colab can make your job easier.